 “At the same time as we were doing all of this early research” Alexandra recalls “I was running safari tours with early adopters, with a sense of adventure – many of whom were diving clients of Sonja’s who were keen to combine their scuba holiday with a Safari!
 It was such fun… we were doing what we truly loved, and our guests were superb and helped us iron out a few tweaks in our early designs.
 Sonja and I shared a passion for creating an experience for our guests that was quite unique, and as immersive and as much fun as it could possible be, whilst ensuring quality and safety.”
 Alexandra continues “Sonja taught me to really live the moment, to breathe it, smell it, feel it, think about it – to let the experience resonate for as long as possible.
 We share these special moments with our guests continually.”

 2017 – Now We Are Three

 The world turned a corner and Alexandra’s Africa and the Alexandra’s Africa Story turned a corner with it.
 The idea of ‘responsible travel’ and ‘sustainable tourism’ were becoming buzzwords, and it finally gave the team at Alexandra’s Africa the words to decribe what they were doing and concepts that were starting to have broader appeal.
-They rebranded, built a new website, and launched a new range of our Hosted Safaris – the Classic, the In-Style and the Explorer Safaris.
+They rebranded, built a new website, and launched a new range of our Hosted Safaris our Tailored Safaris and our Retreats.

 2018 – Global Sustainable Tourism Council (GSTC)